visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

         :start-after: begin absorbtivity-normalized integration
         :end-before: end absorbtivity-normalized integration

+When using the ``divide_emis_by_absorb`` option, beware of the case where zones have zero absorbtivity.
+This will lead to NaN intensity results.

 When the goal of the query is to generate a radiograph, the user supplies a background intensity (using either *background_intensity* or *background_intensities*; see :ref:`Standard_Arguments`) and sets the emissivity arrays to zero.
 The self-emission image produced by the query is then a radiograph.